 Education Referral for Sexuality (EROS) was one of the additional resources at the event.
 They provide educational information through their library and DVD sections, hold workshops and discussions.
 A key aspect of EROS is the judgement-free peer education it facilitates.
 They nurture natural curiosity and help students explore alternative types of sexuality.

 EROS has collaborated with Health Promotion & Wellness to create the Condom Caboose.
-The Condom Caboose is a mobile contraceptive cart that visits different parts of campus, for two hours a week, offering free contraceptives and three minute modules on a variety of sexual health related products’ as stated on the EROS website.
+The Condom Caboose is a contraceptive cart that visits different parts of campus, for two hours a week, offering free contraceptives and short modules relating to a variety of sexual health related products’ as stated on the EROS website.

 “We have a referral database in case we don’t have a resource that a student needs, so we can refer them to it,” said Lucya Alvarado, assistant director of EROS.
 Their next event, Kink 101, will be held on campus, Wednesday, Feb.
 14, from 1:30 p.m. to 3:30 p.m. at the Rosa Park Conference Rooms.